rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 #### Runnable test program How can the tests be repeated

 The main.py from tests folder is the program that one runs.
 However from command line it instantly runs and quits.
 So it doesn't run the result.
-Using visual studio code was not a not a problem.
+Using visual studio code this was not a not a problem.